 In 2016, PPI announced three new research projects: Conceptual Frameworks Underpinning Project Delivery, Optimization of MCP Supply and Application of Systems Engineering to Project Delivery.
-Throughout 2017, these research projects continue to evolve.
+These research projects continue to evolve.
 Following is further details for each of these projects as well as other ongoing and completed research projects.

 Conceptual Frameworks Underpinning Project Delivery and Implications for Optimizing Project Outcomes